sourceryinstitute/OpenCoarrays/INSTALL.md

 of the default prequisite packages: [GCC], [MPICH] , and [CMake] packges.
-If any of the aforementioned packages appears to be absent from the user's PATH environment variable, the [install.sh] script will attempt to download, build, and install any missing packages after asking permission to do.
+If any of the aforementioned packages appears to be absent from the user's PATH environment variable, the [install.sh] script will attempt to download, build, and install any missing packages after asking permission to do so.
 The script has been tested on Linux and OS X.  Please submit any related problems or questions to our [Issues] page.

 A complete installation should result in the creation of the following directories